Islandora-Devops/isle-dc/IDC.md

 See [snapshots](#snapshots) for more information on how to make and publish snapshots

+## Make targets

+There are several Make targets in the `Makefile`, and its idc-specific companion `idc.Makefile` (which are included by default, so no need to do anything special other than `make` to invoke them).
+A few useful targets are as follows:

+* **make bootstrap** Burn everything down and create a fresh installation from scratch, deleting any pre-existing data, and starting from a completely empty state.
+Only the list of modules in `composer.json` (and dependencies in `composer.lock`) survives the process.
+* **make composer-install**  Use the Drupal container to run a `composer install`.
+This avoids having to install composer on your local system.
+* **make cache-rebuild** Uses Drush inside the Drupal container to rebuild Drupal's cache.
+* **make config-export** Exports all current active Drupal config to the `codebase/config/sync` directory, so that it can be committed to git.
+* **make snapshot** Create a snapshot of the current Drupal state (db, content files, etc), so that you can reset to this state at will, or push it so that others can.
+* **make up** Brings up the development environment, including running `composer install`.

 ## Snapshots

 Snapshots are Docker images that contain Drupal state (content files, database, SOLR indexes, Fedora files, etc).
 When Docker starts,